 As luck would have it, the owners of the property are usually legally entitled to buy the freehold from the current freeholder, and many surveyors will add 1% to the property value if you own the freehold.
 The bad news is that buying the freehold is much more expensive than extending the leasehold, and if the property is a flat in a building (which is more likely when your are leasing), you will only have a share of the freehold, split between you and the building management.

 We’ve been working in the property market for a long time, so we’ve become pretty savvy at knowing where the financial opportunities are.
 Short lease properties are extremely difficult to sell, but as a buyer, you may be able to turn it into an opportunity.
 If a property has 60 years left on its lease, the typical cost of extending it by 90 years is £26,000-£27,000 (including fees).
 But the added potential value of the property after extending the lease is around £38,000.
 That’s about £10,000 profit without even having to develop the property!

 We can help you if you’re looking for a short-lease mortgage and would be happy to advise you on your opportunities.
-You can contact us directly by phone on 020 7220 5100 or click here for more contact options.
+Call us now on 0207 220 5110 now or arrange a call using the form below.

 Your home may be repossessed if you do not keep up repayments on your mortgage.